defold/defold/editor/doc/defnode.md

 relevant type mentioned in the schemas.

 Next, we emit a list of `def`'s for all the functions we found in the map representation.
-The name of these `def` match the name we use to replace the corresponding forms.
+The name of these `def`'s match the name we use to replace the corresponding forms.

 Next, **I think** is an attempt to reduce the size of the finally